Skip to main content

 In addition, we have a range of whole-school theme days, including: Careers Day, Science Days, Maths Days.
 We also take part, as a school, in a range of national events, such as World Book Day and Autism Awareness Week.

-The Skills for Life pathway offers a theme day trip in support of the half termly topic, as well as regular Skills for Life trips (to the local supermarket, experiencing different park settings and other community amenities).
+The Skills for Life and Learning pathways offer a theme day trip in support of the half termly topic, as well as regular Skills for Life trips (to the local supermarket, experiencing different park settings and other community amenities).

 Older students are invited to apply for Leadership roles in the school.
 These include: